scheriru/PoleVaultProblem/README.md

 To study the energy changing for the duration, use Simulation_MassElastica_Energy

+The files assoicated with the case with Applied Torque are uploaded: Simulation_MassElastica_Torque, odedynamicsAT, BVPElasticaPos

+The main file is Simulation_MassElastica_Torque

 Notes:

 -To follow the convention of the general elastica problem, the coordinate system of the elastica problem is adjusted.
 Please see more details in the code.